 - Collaborations/Group Projects.
 Share notes and notebooks and store work in progress, emails, finished work, project plans, meeting notes, and all the information everyone on the team needs to get the job done.

 - Business cards.
-Scan cards with Evernote, save them to your contacts, and, with Evernote Premium, connect to that person on LinkedIn.
+Scan cards with Evernote and save them to your contacts so you always have them with you.

 - Resumes and cover letters.
 It never hurts to be prepared.
 Keep different versions in Evernote, and send them out by either downloading and emailing them, or by sharing the link with the right people.

 - Interview preparation.
 Don’t be nervous.
 Do your homework and put your learnings into Evernote to review before the interview.
 Jot down your questions during breaks, and save email addresses for thank you notes.

 - Work samples and portfolio.
 Share whole notebooks or individual samples, download them for print, or rearrange them for an individual client or potential employer.